 We’ve all scrolled through social media and have seen the toddler-aged musical prodigies that are killing it on their instrument.
-How did little Johnny manage to play This is How We Do It on the keyboard like that?
-How d’ya know about Montell Jordan?
-I bet you’ve wondered how soon your kids could start music lessons.
-The best age is around 7 years old.
+There may have been a few solid moments that you’ve seen the promise of musical genius from your child too.
+I bet you’ve wondered how soon your kids could start formal music lessons.
+In our experienced opinion, the best age is around 7 years old.

-With 11 years of teaching as a music school under our belt, we have seen a few exceptions, but 7 is generally our recommended starting age for formal music lessons.
+With overseeing 11 years of teaching at a private music school and over five years of teaching in public education, collectively, we have seen a few exceptions, but 7 is generally our recommended starting age for formal music lessons.
 Formal music education is very regular, systematic and orderly, executed according to set rules and predictable order.
-It’s not because we don’t believe in little Johnny, but it’s because of what we learned through trial and error.
+It’s not because we don’t believe in the ability of all children regardless of age, but it’s because of what we learned through trial and error.

 1. One-on-one Lessons Take Focus